WebOrigami/extensions/json-schema/README.md

 Note that, because Origami treats all treelike structures equally, you can write JSON Schema in YAML or other formats for readability.

-To apply the folder schema to the `posts` folder, you can write an Origami expression:
+To apply the folder schema to the `posts` folder, you can write an Origami expression that proceeds in the two steps outlined above: it turns the schema into a function, then applies that function to the data (here, a folder).

 ```
 package:@weborigami/json-schema(folderSchema.yaml)(posts)
 ```

 This expression can be saved in an Origami file `posts.ori`.
 (Because the demo folder is inside the extension project itself, the demo's [posts.ori](./demo/posts.ori) file must use of a JavaScript helper function.)

-You can then evaluate that `posts.ori` file:
+Evaluating `posts.ori` runs the validator:

 ```console
 $ cd demo